Balanta

 - Mental Health Views

-- Mental health is often viewed through a communal lens, with support systems involving family and community members.
+- Mental health is often viewed through a spiritual lens, with mental illnesses sometimes attributed to spiritual causes or imbalances.

 - Traditional Healers